Mohammed-Adel-Repo/machine-learning-projects/README.md

 Machine Learning Project

-This repository consists of all work related to machine learning
+This repository consists of all work related to machine learning.

 By Mohammed Adel